JoohanJin/ENGG1340-Group-Project/README.md

     During the combat, the input for choosing the skill should be within the range given i.e. 1-4 The player is expected to type either “N”, “L” or “E” when starting the game.
     The player is expected to type either “Yes” or “No” when they lose.
+Sample Input/Ouput is not appropriate becasue everytime the program is running, the expected result is different because of random number generator applied into the game!